pgtipping/Synthalyst/memory-bank/activeContext.md

 - Optimize images and other media assets
 - Implement server-side rendering for critical pages
 - Add more comprehensive structured data for different page types
+- Fix the 404 error for the missing logo.png file

 ## Active Decisions and Considerations